 - Rub or mop the floors gently; never scrub

-- Apply a marble sealer to create a protective barrier
+- Apply a marble sealer to create a protective barrier to prevent staining

-- Don’t drag heavy objects over it
+- Do not drag heavy objects over it

 - Mop up spills, especially acidic liquids like vinegar